-I declare and confirm that above legal heir/s are the only legal heir/s of the said deceased.
+6I declare and confirm that above legal heir/s are the only legal heir/s of the said deceased.

-(This clause is not applicable if there is Nomination in the account) That, I, therefore, request Kotak Mahindra Bank Ltd. to return/repay the aforesaid amount of money balance in the said Account standing in the name of Mr./Mrs./Ms. ______________ to my name and pay interest to me without production of any legal representation from any competent authority except the FIR filed in this regard and the non-traceable report issued by the police authorities thereof, treating it as a settlement of claims in case of a missing person.
+7(This clause is not applicable if there is Nomination in the account) That, I, therefore, request Kotak Mahindra Bank Ltd. to return/repay the aforesaid amount of money balance in the said Account standing in the name of Mr./Mrs./Ms. ______________ to my name and pay interest to me without production of any legal representation from any competent authority except the FIR filed in this regard and the non-traceable report issued by the police authorities thereof, treating it as a settlement of claims in case of a missing person.
 In consideration of Kotak Mahindra Bank Ltd. agreeing to return/repay the above mentioned amount of money balance in the said account in my name without insisting upon the production of appropriate legal representations from any competent court / authority except for the production of the FIR and the non-traceable report issued by the police authorities thereof , I agree to indemnify and keep indemnified the Bank, its Directors and officers against all claims in respect of the said Account and payment of interest thereon and against all actions, costs, charges, expenses and demands whatsoever which the said Bank, its Directors and Officers may now or hereafter be liable to pay, incur or sustain in connection with the said Account and/ or payment of interest thereon in the event the said missing person is traced and he/she lays claim in respect of the said account.